 The defendant driver was driving a commercial tanker truck at the time and traveling in the same direction as Bernice was, but intended to make a right-hand turn at the intersection where she was crossing.
 The defendant failed to yield to Bernice and struck her in the crosswalk as he attempted to make the right-hand turn.

-The collision caused Bernice to fall to the ground and lose consciousness.
+The collision resulted in Bernice suffering significant head trauma, caused her to fall to the ground and lose consciousness.
 By the time paramedics and emergency personnel responded to the scene of the collision, it was too late.
 Bernice was pronounced dead at the scene.

 Investigation Reveals Truck Driver's Negligence